pvigier/MyGUI-SFML/README.md

 ## Usage

-See the [example](https://github.com/pvigier/MyGUI-SFML/blob/master/examples/main.cpp) for a complete example.
+See the [main.cpp](https://github.com/pvigier/MyGUI-SFML/blob/master/examples/main.cpp) in `examples` for a complete working example.

 ## License